eclipse-tractusx/item-relationship-service/irs-registry-client/README.md

 Please note that you also need to provide a `RestTemplate` bean for the **Qualifier** `digitalTwinRegistryRestTemplate` (central approach) or `edcClientRestTemplate` (decentral approach).

+You also need to tell the EDC client which policies are acceptable.
+You can either implement a bean with the interface `org.eclipse.tractusx.irs.edc.client.policy.AcceptedPoliciesProvider` or use the fallback `org.eclipse.tractusx.irs.edc.client.policy.AcceptedPoliciesProvider.DefaultAcceptedPoliciesProvider` bean directly and add the accepted policies there.

 As a last step, add this annotation to your Application class:

 ```